Fifth Sunday after Pentecost

 For Your Prayers

-We ask of your goodness, Lord, to comfort and sustain all who in this transitory life are in trouble, sorrow, need, sickness, or any other adversity, and especially Shirley and Alan Kimber, Rosina, Alex, Ann, Lois, Barbara, Kevin, Helena, Ian, Uncle Peter, Chris, Bill Tattam, Jeff Byrne, Karne, Greg, Aaron, Joanne, Grace and Faith, Beryl Old, Fr David, and Nina.
+We ask of your goodness, Lord, to comfort and sustain all who in this transitory life are in trouble, sorrow, need, sickness, or any other adversity, and especially Shirley and Alan Kimber, Rosina, Ann, Barbara, Kevin, Ian, Uncle Peter, Chris, Bill Tattam, Jeff Byrne, Karne, Greg, Aaron, Joanne, Grace and Faith, Beryl Old, Fr David, Nina, Sophie, Lesley, Helena, Shakiraia and Kristy.
 Please contact Fr Ted to be on this list.

-We also give thanks for those whose year’s mind occurs at this time, especially Allan Wells, Edmund Simon, and Bob and Ken Jones.
+We also give thanks for those whose year’s mind occurs at this time, and amongst them Lillian Dittman, Dorothy Duffield, Gerry Flude, Jurate Edwards, Josephine Dyer and Shayne Morris.
 Rest eternal grant unto them, O Lord, and let light perpetual shine upon them.

 Mission and Outreach